itsmaxkim/Go-Lab/README.md

     The & operator takes the address of the object that follows it.
     The * operator dereferences a pointer.
 It gives you access to the object at the address contained in the pointer.

+## Control Flows
+Syntax for compound if statements:

+    func main() {
+        if condition {
+            fmt.Println("do something cool")
+        } else another condition {
+            fmt.Println("do something lame")
+        } else {
+            fmt.Println("i write in all lowercase cause i never cap") }
+    }

+You can also use switch statements to avoid chaining multiple if statements.
+Here is an example of multiple expressions:

+    package main

+    import "fmt"

+    func location(city string) (string, string) {
+        var region string
+        var continent string
+        switch city {
+        case "Delhi", "Hyderabad", "Mumbai", "Chennai", "Kochi":
+            region, continent = "India", "Asia"
+        case "Lafayette", "Louisville", "Boulder":
+            region, continent = "Colorado", "USA"
+        case "Irvine", "Los Angeles", "San Diego":
+            region, continent = "California", "USA"
+        default:
+            region, continent = "Unknown", "Unknown"
+        }
+        return region, continent
+    }
+    func main() {
+        region, continent := location("Irvine")
+        fmt.Printf("John works in %s, %s\n", region, continent) }

+In some programming languages, you write a break keyword at the end of every case statement.
+But in Go, when the logic falls into one case, it exits the switch block unless you explicitly stop it.
+To make the logic fall through to the next immediate case, use the fallthrough keyword.

+if for loops you can use break keyword to make an logic exit.
+You can also use continue to skipt the current iteration of a loop.